-Appellees have not challenged the Missouri statutes on this basis.
-Nor have they indicated any desire to do so.
-Moreover, it is far from clear that appellees, who are not guardians of unborn children, and whose interests are manifestly opposed to those of such children, have standing to raise objections predicated upon the personhood of the unborn.
-The Attorney General of Missouri, however, who is an appellant in this case, is a proper party to seek vindication of the rights of unborn persons.
-This Court should therefore hold that the fourteenth amendment protects unborn children as persons, and set this case for further briefing and reargument on the question of the proper disposition of this particular appeal.8
+Planned Parenthood has not challenged the Pennsylvania statutes on this basis.
+Nor has Planned Parenthood indicated any desire to do so.
+Moreover, it is far from clear that this private entity, which is not a guardian of unborn children, and which promotes interests diametrically opposed to those of such children, could have standing to raise objections predicated upon the personhood of the unborn.
+The Attorney General of Pennsylvania, however, who is a party to this case, is a proper party to seek vindication of the rights of unborn persons.
+This Court should therefore hold that the fourteenth amendment protects unborn children as persons, and set this case for further briefing and reargument on the question of the proper disposition of this particular appeal.19